 Understanding the Fundamentals of BIR Withholding Tax

 The BIR withholding tax system is a method of collecting income tax in advance from the payee of the income.
-It is not a separate or new type of tax.
-Rather, it is simply a mechanism for the advance collection of the income tax, percentage tax, or value-added tax (VAT) that the payee will eventually owe to the government.
-The system operates on a fundamental triad: the government (represented by the BIR), the withholding agent (the payor), and the taxpayer (the payee).ย
+It it not a new tax, rather it acts as a mechanism for advance collection of income tax, percentage tax, or VAT owed.
+The payor deducts the required amount, remits it to the BIR, and issues a certificate to the payee for use as a tax credit.ย

-The Core Mechanics: How the Withholding Tax System Works
+How the Withholding Tax System Works in the Philippines

 Major Classifications of BIR Withholding Tax